SVMendoza/Detection-and-count-CBB/README.md

 We present a folder with the data structure for training the CBB.yaml file of the project. and the fitted models for CBB_yolov5m.pt and CBB_yolov5s.pt

-You can use these trained and validated models for CBB detection using a GPU laptop with 2.0 GB ram or use google colab.
+You can use these trained and validated models for CBB detection using a GPU laptop with 2.0 GB ram with Anaconda or use google colab.
+<p>In Anaconda </p>
 	conda create -name CBB_yolo #step 1.
 Create an environment in anaconda prompt conda activate CBB_yolo #step2. activate env
 	cd c:/ #Dir root